brettcannon/stdlib-stats/README.md

 To tweak how various things are treated, you can edit the JSON files and run `aggregate.py` to update it accordingly.

+The `category_usage.csv` counts the number of projects which use a specify module category.

 The `stats.ipynb` is a Jupyter notebook which contains various charts that try to analyze the data from the CSV in various ways.